 Black Widow Spiders

 The female black widow spider is considered the most venomous spider in North America.
-Females sometimes kill and eat their counterparts after mating in a macabre behavior that gave the insect its name.
+Female black widows sometimes kill and eat their counterparts after mating, in a macabre behavior that gave the arachnid its name.

 Black widow spiders can be found in dark, dry shelters such as barns, garages, basements, hollow stumps, rodent holes, trash, brush and dense vegetation.